ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 Setting up callback groups of a node incorrectly can lead to deadlocks (or other unwanted behavior), especially if one desires to use synchronous calls to services or actions.
 Indeed, even the API documentation of ROS 2 mentions that synchronous calls to actions or services should not be done in callbacks, because it can lead to deadlocks.
 While using asynchronous calls is indeed safer in this regard, synchronous calls can also be made to work.
 On the other hand, synchronous calls also have their advantages, such as making the code simpler and easier to understand.
 Hence, this section provides some guidelines on how to set up a node's callback groups correctly in order to avoid deadlocks.

 First thing to note here is that every node's default callback group is a Mutually Exclusive Callback Group.
 If the user does not specify any other callback group when creating a timer, subscription, client etc., any callbacks created then or later by these entities will use the node's default callback group.
 Furthermore, if everything in a node uses the same Mutually Exclusive Callback Group, that node essentially acts as if it was handled by a Single Threaded Executor, even if a multi-threaded one is specified!
-Thus, whenever one decides to use a Multi-Threaded Executor, some callback groups should always be specified in order for the executor choice to make sense.
+Thus, whenever one decides to use a Multi-Threaded Executor, some callback group(s) should always be specified in order for the executor choice to make sense.

 With the above in mind, here are a couple guidelines to help avoid deadlocks: